 Next to the internet café we have established a computer teaching room.

-The village's great wish is now to have the entire primary school run in the village collected ie. another building with 3 classes for the Upper Basic School (7th - 9th grade).
+Another building with 3 classes for the Upper Basic School (7th - 9th grade)